sadekbaroudi/vik/pcb/pmw3610/README.md

 That said, if you understand the above, you can still use this module with no issues.

+## Alternate parts

+The LDO seems to be frequently out of stock at JLCPCB.
+The part number specified in this module is `C146366`.
+As an alternate part, you can try to use `C2862411` or `C2869109` (`TLV70019DDCR` or `TLV70019DDCT`, respectively)

 ## Fabrication and BOM

 For PCB fabrication, you can use the files in the production folder.